Aug 11, 2022

 How to get into cloud security?

-Before shifting your focus to cloud security, establish a base of IT and computer science skills and knowledge.
-You don’t necessarily need a degree to get a job in cybersecurity.
-But by completing a degree program, online course, or bootcamp, you can build a strong foundation to set yourself up for future success.
-Some certifications will waive a portion of the work experience requirement if you have a bachelor’s or master’s degree in computer science or a related field.
+Prior to diving into cloud security, it's crucial to establish a solid foundation in IT and computer science skills.
+While a formal degree is not always necessary in the cybersecurity field, completing a degree program, online course, or bootcamp provides a robust grounding for future success.
+Certain certifications might even exempt you from part of the work experience requirement if you hold a bachelor’s or master’s degree in computer science or a related field.

-Even if you don’t have a degree, start building job-ready skills in IT or cybersecurity with a Professional Certificate on Coursera.
-Learn from industry leaders with the Google IT Support Professional Certificate or the IBM Cybersecurity Analyst Professional Certificate.
+Even without a degree, you can start honing job-ready skills in IT or cybersecurity through Professional Certificates available on platforms like Coursera.
+Industry-leading programs such as the Google IT Support Professional Certificate or the IBM Cybersecurity Analyst Professional Certificate can provide invaluable insights.

-Many security professionals start out in an entry-level IT role before making the switch to security.
-Working as an IT support specialist, systems administrator, or cybersecurity analyst can often give you hands-on experience in cloud environments.
+Many security professionals embark on their careers with entry-level IT positions before transitioning into security roles.
+Engaging in roles such as IT support specialist, systems administrator, or cybersecurity analyst can offer hands-on experience within cloud environments.

-3. Earn an entry-level IT or cloud certification.
+3. Obtain an Entry-Level IT or Cloud Certification:

-After gaining some experience in IT, consider earning your first certification in IT.
-You’ll find a range of entry-level IT certifications that you can use to build your knowledge, enhance your resume, and possibly qualify for new roles.
+After accumulating some IT experience, consider pursuing your initial certification in IT.
+A variety of entry-level IT certifications exist that can expand your knowledge, bolster your resume, and potentially open doors to new opportunities.

 No comments: